If you’re a healthy person, how many things do you think you do per day?

 Smells - I debate whether light or smells are the everyday thing that’s most problematic after sound.
 My sensitivity to both is amplified, so smells are much stronger to me than they seem to be to others.
 Light, generally, is at least adjustable – you can turn it off.
 There’s no turning smells off, so the only way for me to deal with them is to avoid them or get away from them.
 When I encounter any sort of scented product that I’m unaccustomed to, like body care products or household cleaners, it feels like the smell is repeatedly interrupting in my brain like noise does, and I can’t think straight as long as it’s present.

-Physical pressure – I have closets full of treasured clothes, vintage and otherwise, that I never get to wear because I can no longer deal with the pressure of normal garments – they too are draining, because my body constantly uses energy sensing them.
+Physical pressure – I have closets full of treasured clothes, vintage and otherwise, that I never get to wear because I can no longer deal with the pressure of normal garments – they too are draining, because my body constantly uses energy sensing them, and because my body has to struggle against them to breathe.
 This, for those of you who’ve seen photos of me in the last five years, is why I’m always in pajama bottoms and a loose-fitting men’s v-neck t-shirt.
 The pajamas have to be knit, and soft, though, because woven is too binding, scratchy fabric causes the same sensing, and the elastic can’t be too close-fitting either.
 Thank goodness I don’t need a bra, because I can’t manage to wear one.
 I no longer wear contacts – only glasses – as having the lenses sitting on my eyes is a pressure problem.
 Wearing jewelry also falls under this heading – every month or two I get my wedding rings out, put them on and look at them a bit sadly.

 Visual motion - The first time I noticed this really being an issue was relatively early on, when we were at a favorite restaurant in California that had high ceilings, with lights above the ceiling fans instead of below.
 The fans cast crazy whirling shadows all over the place, and I felt increasingly sick and then more and more worn out the longer I sat under them.
 Ceiling fans alone are now a problem for me, even on video.
 And video in general is a huge energy-eater, too.
 I can deal better with some things than others – something like a placid, quiet BBC program is more tolerable than anything with a lot of jump cuts, and I really have to beware anything flashy or blinky.
 I’ve never actually had a seizure, but things that flash make my brain feel very bad, very fast, and can be one of those hit-the-power-button-instead-of-trying-to-close-the-browser triggers.